. Photo Index • Home .

 Peter Kun Frary, Professor of Music • Leeward CC

 Like many photographers of my generation, I grew up with Manfrotto quick release heads.
 Back in the day they were among the best and few offered at local retailers.
-Eventually I needed better fitting plates for larger equipment and switched to the Arca Swiss system.
+Eventually I needed better fitting plates for larger equipment and switched to the AS (Arca-Swiss) compatible system.
 However, I owned Manfrotto RC2 heads and hated to toss out my old friends.
-Manfrotto heads can be converted to Arca Swiss if you find the right clamp, but then you can't use the RC2 system anymore.
-The Desmond DBA-01 clamp is the perfect bridge between the two quick release systems, allowing one to seamlessly use both Arca and RC2 plates on the same clamp.
+Manfrotto heads can be converted to Arca compatible if you find the right clamp, but then you can't use the RC2 system anymore.
+The Desmond DBA-01 clamp is the perfect bridge between the two quick release systems, allowing one to seemlessly use both AS and RC2 compatible plates on the same clamp.

 Desmond DBA-01 clamp on a Manfrotto 352RC Mini Ball (circa 1992) • The modern equivalent of the 352RC (Bogan 3262QR) is the 496RC2.
 Many "improvements" simply made it cheaper: aluminum ball and levers were replaced with plastic ones in the 496RC2.